 The Secured NCDs shall be transferred or transmitted freely in accordance with the applicable provisions of the Companies Act/ the Companies Act, 2013 applicable as on the date of this Prospectus and all other applicable laws including FEMA and the rules and regulations thereunder.
 The provisions relating to transfer and transmission and other related matters in respect of our shares contained in the Articles, the Companies Act/the relevant provisions of the Companies Act, 2013 applicable as on the date of this Prospectus, and all applicable laws including FEMA and the rules and regulations thereunder, shall apply, mutatis mutandis (to the extent applicable to debentures) to the Secured NCDs as well.
 In respect of the Secured NCDs held in physical form, a common form of transfer shall be used for the same.
-The Secured NCDs held in dematerialised form shall be transferred subject to and in accordance with the rules/ procedures as prescribed by NSDL/CDSL and the relevant Depositary Participants of the transferre formalities are completed at prior to the Record Date.
+The Secured NCDs held in dematerialised form shall be transferred subject to and in accordance with the rules/ procedures as prescribed by NSDL/CDSL and the relevant Depositary Participants of the transferor transferee and any other applicable laws and rules notified in respect thereof.
+The transferees should ensure that the transfer formalities are completed at prior to the Record Date.
 In the absence of the same, interest will be paid/ redemption will be made to the person, whose name appears in the register of debenture holders or the records as maintained by the Depositories.
 In such cases, claims, if any, by the transferees would need to be settled with the transferors and not with the Issuer or Registrar.